Isabella Stewart Gardner Museum: Art theft of 1990

+George L. Stout, a director of the Gardener Museum, realized from his work during World War II, of the need for artwork to be portable.
+Many large pieces in the collection, have their frames made as a frame within a frame with only thumb screws to keep it in place.
+This way artwork could rapidly be removed by turning little thumb screws, leaving the much larger frame behind.

 Early in the morning of March 18, 1990, two thieves disguised as police officers robbed the museum of thirteen works worth some $500 million – the greatest known property theft in history.
 Among the works was The Concert (c.
 1664), one of only 34 known by Johannes Vermeer and thought to be the most valuable unrecovered painting at over $200 million.
 Also missing is The Storm on the Sea of Galilee (1633), Rembrandt's only known seascape.
 Some of the canvases were crudely cut out of their stretchers.

 The works have not been recovered.
 The museum initially offered a reward of $5 million for information leading to recovery of the art, doubled in May 2017 to $10 million.
 Empty frames hang in the Dutch Room gallery as placeholders for the missing works.
 The selection of stolen works puzzled experts, as more valuable artworks were present in the museum.
 According to the FBI, the stolen artwork was moved through the region and offered for sale in Philadelphia during the early 2000s.
 They believe the thieves were members of a criminal organization based in the mid-Atlantic and New England.
 The statute of limitations on the theft has expired but criminal charges could be laid if an individual is found to be in possession of stolen property.

 In April 2021, Netflix began streaming a four-part documentary about the theft: This Is a Robbery: The World’s Biggest Art Heist.